GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: Introduction

-Indeed, with only three free structural parameters (the total magnitude $mag$, the effective radius $R_{\rm eff}$, and the S{\'e}rsic index $n$), together with some other shape/position parameters, (the axis ratio $q$, the position angle $PA$ and the galaxy center coordinates $x_{\rm cen}, y_{\rm cen}$), this model has a sufficient generality to match most of the light distribution of galaxies of different morphology (i.e. early vs. late-type galaxies).
-Also, it has been successfully used to reproduce the surface brightness distribution of galaxies from the inner sub-arcsec scales to quite larger radii, even for ground-based observations (see e.g. \citealt{Tortora+18_UCMGs}).
+Indeed, with only three free structural parameters (the total magnitude $mag$, the effective radius $R_{\rm eff}$, and the S{\'e}rsic index $n$), together with some other shape/position parameters (the axis ratio $q$, the position angle $PA$ and the galaxy center coordinates $x_{\rm cen}, y_{\rm cen}$), this model has a sufficient generality to match most of the light distribution of galaxies of different morphology (i.e. early vs. late-type galaxies).
+Also, it has been successfully used to reproduce the surface brightness distribution of galaxies from the inner sub-arcsec scales to relatively larger radii, even for ground-based observations (see e.g. \citealt{Tortora+18_UCMGs}).
 Obviously, to fully catch the physics of galaxy evolution, it is mandatory to move toward more complex models considering multi-component profiles (see e.g. \citealt{Dimauro+18}). {However, besides the complication of the higher degeneracy among the parameters, {which is worsened by the low spatial resolution of ground-based observations,} these models do add further computational complexity}.

-Currently, traditiona galaxy fitting codes, like GALFIT (\citealt{Peng2002+Galfit}), Gim2d (\citealt{Simard2002+Gim2d}), and 2DPHOT (\citealt{LaBarbera_08_2DPHOT}), are either too slow or need too much manual intervention.
-Hence, \nic{they could satisfy the required speed demand when suitably parallelized, and/or making use of next-generation multi-CPU machine.} Although ``hybrid codes", like GALAPAGOS (\citealt{Barden2012+GALAPAGOS}) or PyMorph (\citealt{Vikram2010+PYMORPH}), are trying to overcome these technical difficulties, the computational time per galaxy is still rather high and strongly dependent on the number of model parameters.
-Furthermore, for most of these codes, the accuracy and success rate are also strongly dependent on the initial conditions for most of these codes (see e.g. \citealt{Yoon+11}).
+Currently, traditional galaxy fitting codes, like GALFIT (\citealt{Peng2002+Galfit}), Gim2d (\citealt{Simard2002+Gim2d}), and 2DPHOT (\citealt{LaBarbera_08_2DPHOT}), are either too slow or need too much manual intervention.
+Hence, they could satisfy the required speed demand when suitably parallelized and/or using next-generation multi- CPU machines.
+Although ``hybrid codes", like GALAPAGOS (\citealt{Barden2012+GALAPAGOS}) or PyMorph (\citealt{Vikram2010+PYMORPH}), are trying to overcome these technical difficulties, the computational time per galaxy is still rather high and strongly dependent on the number of model parameters.
+Furthermore, for most of these codes, the accuracy and success rate is also strongly dependent on the initial conditions(see e.g. \citealt{Yoon+11}).
 Hence, faster, automatic, and accurate methods are highly demanded for next generation sky surveys.

 Machine Learning (ML) tools possibly provide the most viable solution to this need.
 In the last years, they have been successfully applied to many fields of astronomy to solve typical classification or regression tasks with fast speed and high accuracy.
 For instance, they have been used to search for strong gravitational lenses either from images (\citealt{Petrillo+17_CNN, Petrillo+19_CNN,Petrillo+19_LinKS,Jacobs+19, Canameras+20_Holismokes-II,Li+20_KiDS,Li+2021+DR5lens}) or from spectra (\citealt{Li+19}); for automatic extraction of spectral features (Wang, Guo \& Luo 2017); for unsupervised feature-learning for galaxy SEDs (Frontera-Pons et al. 2017); and for photometric redshifts (\citealt{Bilicki2018+MLphotz}).